jimbateson/jamesbateson.co.uk/src/index.md

   I've been working at Fat Media now for the duration of my development career and live and work in Lancaster.
 socialImage: ""
+bannerImage: /images/banner-home.jpg
 postsHeading: Recent Walks
 postsSummary: A mix of development related articles, thoughts and notes.
 metaTitle: James Bateson | Walks
-metaDesc: A less than regular walker from Lancaster.
+metaDesc: The walking blog of a less than regular walker from Lancaster.
 title: Walks Blog
 bannerSummary: "Welcome to my walking blog.
 I'm a less than regular walker based in Lancaster and hoping that writing about my walks will encourage me to start